amarjeetk123/Tenth-project/readme.md

  ## This project takes almost 4 hours .

  ## What I have learned in this project .
+ - For making a responsive website I used flex box.
  - A little bit about icons.
  - how blur our backgound image or color by the help of linear ingrediant.
  - Hover Effets .